EMDR treatment can help!

 There are also some great resources available to use to assist yourself and/or a loved one explore and understand this great evidenced based treatment.
 Some of the ones we often recommend include:

-Getting Past Your Past: Take Control of Your Life By: Francine Shapiro
+- Getting Past Your Past (book)- Francine Shapiro

 - Inside Out by Pixar gives a great overview of the brain/memory process that can give you a common language to discuss this with your therapist.

 - EMDR with Children & Adolescents

 - How does EMDR work?
 A neuroscience explanation. – EMDR Therapy Sydney|Clinical Psychologist

 - EMDR Trauma Therapy: Family/Friends’ Role